Bevel Protractor Definition, 6 Types, Range, Construction, Advantages, Disadvantages & Application [PDF]

 Main Scale & Vernier Scale Reading

-• Precision may be affected by factors such as instrument quality and user accuracy
+• Precision is affected by quality and user accuracy.

 Applications of a bevel protractor

-• Engineering: Bevel protractors are commonly used in engineering to measure angles for design, analysis, and construction.
+• Engineering: Used in engineering to measure angles for planning and building things.

 Leave a Comment